 The brachial artery continues on from the axillary and ends at the level of the neck of the radius by dividing into the radial and ulnar arteries.
-It is superficial (immediately below the deep fascia) along its whole course, except where it is crossed, at the level of the middle of the humerus, by the median nerve which passes superficially from its lateral to medial side, somtime the nerve crosses deep to the artery.
+It is superficial (immediately below the deep fascia) along its whole course, except where it is crossed, at the level of the middle of the humerus, by the median nerve which passes superficially from its lateral to the medial side, somtime the nerve crosses deep to the artery.
 Fairly frequently the artery divides into its two terminal branches in the upper arm.
-The branches of the artery are; the profunda brachii, superior ulnar collateral, nutrient to the humerus and inferior ulnar collateral(9).
+The branches of the artery are; the profunda brachii, superior ulnar collateral, nutrient to the humerus and inferior ulnar collateral [9].

-A higher division of brachial artery was observed, with the artery dividing in the arm just below to teres major muscle into its terminal branches, the radial artery laterally and ulnar artery medially, the artery had passed superficial to the median nerve before its division (10).

-In a 45 year male cadaver unusual variation of right brachial artery branching was observed.
-The brachial artery was showed a high division in to radial and ulnar arteries in upper third of arm, then radial artery passed through the apex of the fossa, lying medial to median nerve, while the ulnar artery cross deep to the deep head of the pronator teres muscle(11).
-Gourassas 2003 presented a case-report of a patient with a failed radial coronary angiography approach, due to the abnormality in high division of brachial artery (12).
+A higher division of brachial artery was observed, with the artery dividing in the arm just below to teres major muscle into its terminal branches, the radial artery laterally and ulnar artery medially, the artery had passed superficial to the median nerve before its division [10].
+In a 45 year, male cadaver unusual variation of right brachial artery branching was observed.
+The brachial artery was showed a high division in to radial and ulnar arteries in the upper third of arm, then radial artery passed through the apex of the fossa, lying medial to the median nerve, while the ulnar artery cross deep to the deep head of the pronator teres muscle [11].
+Gourassas 2003 presented a case-report of a patient with a failed radial coronary angiography approach, due to the abnormality in the high division of brachial artery [12].
 Normal brachial artery was found in 42 specimens accounting for 84%.
-Variations presents in 8 specimens (16%), (10%) presented with bifurcation of brachial artery into radial, ulnar and radial recurrent arteries, (2%) presented with double profunda brachii artery, (2%) showed high origin of radial artery and (2%)(13).
+Variations presents in 8 specimens (16%), (10%) presented with bifurcation of brachial artery into radial, ulnar and radial recurrent arteries, (2%) presented with double profunda brachii artery, (2%) showed high origin of radial artery and (2%) presented with high division of brachial artery in the proximal third of arm (2%) [13].